Removed and deprecated features for System Center Configuration Manager

 Note 1: This operating system is not supported for site servers or site system roles with the exception of the distribution point and pull-distribution point.
 You can continue to use this operating system as a distribution point until deprecation of this support is announced, or this operating system's extended support period expires.
 For more information, see Installation of System Center Configuration Manager CB and LTSB fails on Windows Server 2008.

 Note 2: Beginning with version 1702, this operating system is not supported for site servers or most site system roles, however versions prior to 1702 continue to support its use.
-This operating system does remain supported for the state migration point and distribution point site system role (including pull-distribution points, and for PXE and multicast) until deprecation of this support is announced, or this operating system's extended support period expires.
+This operating system does remain supported for the distribution point site system role (including pull-distribution points, and for PXE and multicast) until deprecation of this support is announced, or this operating system's extended support period expires.
 Beginning with version 1602, you can upgrade in-place the operating system of a site server from Windows Server 2008 R2 to Windows Server 2012 R2.

 For more information about in-place upgrade of a site servers operating system, see the In-place upgrade the operating system of site servers that run Windows Server 2008 R2 section in What's changed in System Center Configuration Manager.